Rigidity of 2-step Carnot groups: Generic rigidity of 2-step nilpotent algebras

-Let us remark that one can also consider moduli of Lie structures on $\n=\n_{-2}\oplus\n_{-1}$, i.e., quotient of $N(m,n)$ by the natural action of $\op{GL}(n)$ on $\n$, induced by the action on $\n_{-1}$.
-It is no longer a manifold, though the action is algebraic and so allows a rational quotient on a Zariski open stratum by Rosenlicht's theorem \cite{Ros}, but it contains substrata of positive dimensions in the following cases: \begin{itemize} \item $\bar{d}=\min\{m,\binom{n}2-m\}\ge3$, $n\ge6$, because $\dim\mathfrak{sl}(n)<\dim\op{Gr}_m(\mathfrak{so}(n))$.
+It is natural to investigate the moduli space of nilpotent Lie structures on $\n=\n_{-2}\oplus\n_{-1}$, i.e., the quotient of $N(m,n)$ by the natural action of $\op{GL}(n)$ on $\n$, induced by the action on $\n_{-1}$.
+This is no longer a manifold due to existence of singular orbits.
+However since the action is algebraic, it allows a rational quotient on a Zariski open stratum by Rosenlicht's theorem \cite{Ros}.
+Thus the quotient is a rational space and it has positive dimension in the following cases: \begin{itemize} \item $\bar{d}=\min\{m,\binom{n}2-m\}\ge3$, $n\ge6$, because $\dim\mathfrak{sl}(n)<\dim\op{Gr}_m(\mathfrak{so}(n))$.
 The standard homothety acts trivially on the Grassmanian, so we consider its quotient by the projective group $\op{PSL}(n)$. \item $\bar{d}=2$, $n\in2\mathbb{Z}$, $n>6$, because of the following.
 The algebra structure on $\n$ is given by two skew-symmetric operators $J_{z_1},J_{z_2}$ on $\n_{-1}$, which are generically non-degenerate.
 They are however not invariants of the Lie algebra structure, but only of the chosen $M$-algebra: under the change of metrics on $\n_{-2}$ and $\n_{-1}$ given by symmetric matrices $B$ and $A$ of sizes $2\times2$ and $n\times n$ respectively, the operator $J_z$ changes to $AJ_{Bz}$.
 Passage to $I=J_{z_1}^{-1}J_{z_2}$ eliminates dependence on $A$, and the action of the M\"obius group $I\mapsto \frac{a+bI}{c+dI}$ eliminates dependence on $B$.
-Since the spectrum of $I$ consists of double eigenvalues, so that generically without multiplicities $|I|=n/2$, we obtain a continuous invariant. \end{itemize} In all other cases, there is an open orbit, and thus, no moduli for 2-step structures $\n\in N(m,n)$.
+Since the spectrum of $I$ generically consists only of double eigenvalues with totality $|\op{Sp}(I)|=n/2$, we obtain a continuous invariant for $n>6$. \end{itemize} In all other cases, there is an open orbit, and thus, no moduli for 2-step structures $\n\in N(m,n)$.
 This is obvious if $\bar{d}\le1$.
 In the remaining cases, the codimension of the orbit of $\op{PSL}(n)$ on $\op{Gr}_m(\mathfrak{so}(n))$ is

 where $d(m,n)$ is the dimension of the stabilizer of a generic point $Z$ in the Grassmannian, or equivalently, the minimum of dimensions of stabilizers of all points, which was computed in~ \cite[Section 4.3]{E2}: